-- 1. Self-check: In your interactions with people throughout each day, do you:
+- Self-check: In your interactions with people throughout each day, do you:

-- give more attention to some,
+- Give more attention to some?

-- actively or passively avoid some,
+- Actively or passively avoid some?

-- give greater weight to the opinions of some,
+- Give greater weight to the opinions of some?

-- give more respect to some, or
+- Give more respect to some?

-- think less of some?
+- Think less of some?

 Why or why not?